Teams Phone System Enterprise Guide 2026 | EPC

 What licenses do I need for Microsoft Teams Phone?

-Teams Phone requires a Teams Phone System license.
-It is included in Microsoft 365 E5.
-For E3 and other plans, add the Teams Phone System add-on ($8/user/month as of 2026).
+To use Teams Phone, you must have a Teams Phone System license.
+This license comes with Microsoft 365 E5.
+If you have E3 or other plans, you can add the Teams Phone System add-on.

 What is the difference between auto-attendant and call queue in Teams?